This article was first published on May 7, 2012. It was updated on June 17, 2013, with information relevant to the 2012 and 2013 tax years.

 How the Foreign Earned Income Exclusion Can Reduce or Eliminate Your US Expat Taxes

-As a US expatriate living abroad and filing your expatriate tax return, you must make sure that you take full advantage of Form 1116 and Forms 2555 .
+As a US expatriate living abroad and filing your expatriate tax return, you must make sure that you take full advantage of Form 1116 and Form 2555 .
 These forms are used to apply the Foreign Tax Credit Form and the Foreign Earned Income Exclusion Form.
 The Foreign Earned Income Exclusion basically excludes a big chunk of your foreign earned income from your US expat taxes.
 You may know that even as a US expat, all of the income that you make outside of the country is subject to identical tax rates to someone who is working and living inside of the US.
 That is where Form 2555 comes in.
-With this exclusion, you can exclude up to $92,900 USD of income that you have earned abroad from your US expatriate tax return.
+With this exclusion, you can exclude up to $95,100 of income that you have earned abroad on your 2012 tax return, and for the 2013 tax year you can exclude up to $97,600.
 While including potential deductions of housing and living expenses, it is possible to counterbalance most if not all of your tax liability in a given calendar year.

 This short video explains a few fundamentals about the Foreign Earned Income Exclusion and how it can help reduce the amount of taxes you owe while living overseas.